SreejaBethu/SreejaBethu.github.io/README.md

 **Senior Business Analyst, @ Vitech Systems Asia (_May 2021 - July 2022_)**

 - **Strategic Insights:** Conducted market analysis and competitive benchmarking to inform business strategy, resulting in a 20% increase in sales revenue.

 - **Process Optimization:** Led cross-functional teams to streamline business processes, reducing operational costs by 15% and improving customer satisfaction ratings by 25%.

-- **Data-Driven Decision Making:** Developed and implemented a data analytics framework to support business decisions, enabling executives to make informed, data- driven choices and drive business growth.
+- **Data-Driven Decision Making:** Developed and implemented a data analytics framework to support business decisions, enabling executives to make informed, data-driven choices and drive business growth.

 **Project 1: Facial Recognition Using AI**
- This project aims to develop a facial recognition system using **artificial intelligence** **machine learning techniques** using **python**.
+ This project aims to develop a facial recognition system using **artificial intelligence** **machine learning techniques** using **Python**.
 The system is designed to identify and verify individuals based on their facial features, with potential security, law enforcement, and identity verification applications.

 **Features**